 So don’t just enjoy the blog—participate!
 Your voice is more important than ours.
 Your feedback and experience allows us to better understand your needs and pain-points.
 Tell us what we’re doing right and, most importantly, tell us where we need to improve.

 You only get one spine.
-At Dorsum, we believe in living beyond “damage control”.
+At Dorsum, we believe in living free of pain.
 We aim to postpone this breaking point, or even eliminate it altogether.
 But we need your help to do it before the problem creeps even closer.